161 Facts About Gold (The Largest Gold Facts List Online!)

 #64.
 Sheets of gold beaten thin enough to see through are used to coat astronauts' visors to protect their vision from ultraviolet radiation and keep their suits cool.

 #65.
-An ultra thin coating of gold is used on moving parts in space to prevent cold welding.
+An ultra thin coating of gold is used on moving parts in outer space to prevent cold welding.

 #66.
 Gold is used on the surfaces of watch gears as a permanent lubricant.

 #67.
 Similarly, gold is used on implants in the body to lubricate the joints and reduce the chance of the body rejecting it.

 #68.
 Gold nanoparticles are used to detect chemical and biological agents.

 #69.
 They are also used in diagnostics, including pregnancy tests and to measure the progression of HIV.

 #70.
 A simple test using gold helps reduce malaria outbreaks in developing nations.

 #71.
 Gold is used in a rapid field test for COVID that doesn't need to be sent to a lab to get results.